RevelDigital/beacon-android-sdk/README.md

 # beacon-android-sdk
-Beacon library for adHawk implementations on Android
+Beacon library for adHawk implementations on Android.

+This purpose of this library is to effeciently monitor and relay beacon information to apps wishing to integrate with the RevelDigital platform.
+Beacon information is delivered via broadcast to any listening ```BroadcastReceiver``` registered to an application.
+Once the libary is initialized the app will begin to receive various broadcasts when in the vicinity of a beacon registered on the RevelDigital platform.

 # Requirements